Key Performance Indicators (KPIs) /Targets and Results

 Indirect emissions other than Scope1 and 2 related to Hulic Group’s business activities*3

-Number of renewable energy systems installed in development and reconstruction projects: at least 3 every year All completed properties each year 4 3 8 3 3 property
+Number of renewable energy systems installed in development/reconstruction projects: 3 or more every year All completed properties each year 3 8 3 3 5 property

-Percentage of technical measures (such as longer life design, etc.)*6 applied to reduce construction waste: 100% each year All completed fixed assets each year 100%
+Percentage of technical measures (such as longer life design, etc.)*5 applied to reduce construction waste: 100% each year All completed fixed assets each year 100%

 (8 properties in boundary)